 Students who have reached the age of 21 years prior to the first day of classes for the semester in question

-A copy of the Application for Exception to Housing Requirement is available from the reception area in Residential Living, 601 Division Street Building and on-line.
+A copy of the Application for Exception to Housing Requirement is available from the reception area in Residential Living, 601 Division Street Building and below.